 Your smile is often the first feature that others see.
 If you’re self-conscious about your teeth due to functional or cosmetic reasons, you may not smile as readily as you would like.
 As a result, you may appear less happy and approachable than you really are.
 Fortunately, there are aesthetic enhancement options that can help.
 Porcelain dental veneers can improve the appearance of your smile with benefits that can last for decades.
 Chips, stains, gaps, misalignment, and other issues can all be effectively treated with porcelain dental veneers.
-Our experienced cosmetic dentists can renew your teeth in a single visit with these advanced treatment options.
-When you arrive for your initial consultation, your dentist will examine your areas of concern and develop a customized treatment plan that can optimize your results.
+Our experienced cosmetic dentists can renew your teeth with these advanced, customized treatment options.
+When you arrive for your initial consultation, your dentist will examine your areas of concern and develop a treatment plan that can optimize your results.
 Explore the sections provided below to learn more about porcelain veneers:

 - Porcelain Veneers Benefits

 - Types of Porcelain Veneers